 Package aimed at facilitating the analysis of Neural Networks and Graphs' Topologies in Python by providing a unified interface for network generation and analysis.

 The library mainly provides algorithms for

-- 1. generating networks - 2. studying their topological properties - 3. doing some basic spatial, topological, and statistical visualizations - 4. interacting with neuronal simulators and analyzing neuronal activity analysis Tools to study graph topology and neuronal activity.
+- 1. generating networks - 2. studying their topological properties - 3. doing some basic spatial, topological, and statistical visualizations - 4. interacting with neuronal simulators and analyzing neuronal activity analysis core

 Available modules